Michael-Cowie/RadixFitnessFrontend/docs/development-setup.md

 `husky` is used to manage Git hooks.
 Git has built-in "hooks" like `pre-commit` and `pre-push`.
 These are not easy to get setup or share in a project, `husky` makes it very easy to create Git hooks using simple files in `.husky/`.

 `lint-staged` will run tools like `eslint` and `prettier` on only the changed files.
 You don't need to run ESLint on the entire project every time, it's unnecessary and slow.
-The current state of the remote should be formatted correctly.
+The current state of the remote should be formatted correctly and thus only the staged files require inspection.

 The `pre-commit` file that is ran will be located inside of `./husky/pre-commit`.
 This contains the command `npx lint-staged` which is run during the pre-commit stage of Git.
 The command inside of the `pre-commit` file is called before `git commit -m "..."` is finalized.
 The `package.json` contains the configuration for `lint-staged` that is ran by `husky` within the `pre-commit` file.
 The configuration below tells `lint-staged` to filter based on the file types and then for each file run the command.
 As of now, this is `eslint` and `prettier`.

 ```JSON
 "lint-staged": {